aloopkin/WinCertes/README.md

                                to handle certificate renewal (default=no) -b, --bindname=VALUE       IIS site name to bind the certificate to, e.g. " Default Web Site".
 Defaults to no binding.
+  -n, --bindport=VALUE       IIS site port to bind the certificate to, e.g. 443.
+                               Defaults to 443, used only if -b is specified.
   -f, --scriptfile=VALUE     PowerShell Script file e.g. "C:\Temp\script.ps1"
                                to execute upon successful enrollment (default=
                                none)